modir/using-laminas-framework-book/version2/docs/doctrine.md

 This config file contains the application-wide database connection settings for the `blog` MySQL database that we created earlier in this chapter:

-I> This connection is shared between all modules of the web application.
-If you want to create I> module-specific connection, consider adding the key to the *module.config.php* file instead.
+> This connection is shared between all modules of the web application.
+If you want to create
+> module-specific connection, consider adding the key to the *module.config.php* file instead.

 ~~~php
 <?php